Skip to content

 Skip to navigation menu

-From 2012, Government funding of higher education is changing.
-Consequently, Cardiff University will charge a tuition fee of £9,000 per annum to new undergraduate students beginning their studies from September 2012 onwards.
+2012 saw Government funding of higher education change.
+Consequently, Cardiff University is charging a tuition fee of £9,000 per annum to new undergraduate students beginning their studies from September 2015 onwards.
 This will ensure that the University’s high-calibre research-led teaching is protected, and the vibrant student experience enjoyed by our students will be maintained and continually improved.

 The amount of Maintenance Loan you receive depends on your household income and any grant you receive.